 - They may not be as flexible

-- They may not be up-to-date with the latest version of WordPress and may not be updated as WordPress improves their software
+- They may not be up-to-date with the latest version of WordPress and may not be updated as WordPress improves its software

-- They might not work with many common plugins
+- Some common plugins might not work with free themes

-- They may even contain some malware (this is an unconfirmed report from a blogger)
+- They may even contain malware (this is an unconfirmed report from a blogger).
+Some have security issues, as well.

 - Because they’re free, you may see them all over the web, which makes it more difficult to brand your website